hcslearning/kotlin-basics/README.md

 }
 ```

-Kotlin doesn't incorporate a ternary operator, but you can use if / else.
+Kotlin doesn't hava a ternary operator, but you can use if / else as an expression.
 ```kotlin
 var row = 2
 val bg = if(row%2 == 0) "#ccc" else "#fff"